 The department offers training in the following primary specialty areas: Clinical Psychology, Cognitive and Brain Sciences, Industrial/Organizational Psychology and School Psychology.
 By mutual agreement between the student, the major professor and the department, it is also possible to arrange study in a subspecialty area not readily subsumed under the five major ones listed.
 In the unusual case that you desire specialty training in an area other than the one to which your original application was made, you must submit all credentials for consideration in competition with all new applicants to that graduate program.
 Please note that transfers from any other area into the clinical area are actively discouraged and highly unlikely to occur.

-All students, regardless of specialty area, will begin their education with coursework in general areas of Psychology.
+All students, regardless of specialty area, receive education with coursework in general areas of Psychology.
 Students must demonstrate proficiency in the core areas of Psychology and statistics & methodology by passing the core courses and 2 statistics/methods courses.

 The Qualifying Core Courses are: Biological Basis of Behavior (7034), Cognitive Basis of Behavior (7030), Social Basis of Behavior (7040), History of Modern Psychology (4008) and two of the four following statistics and methodology courses: Intermediate Statistics (4111), Measurement of Behavior (7020), Advanced Statistics (7111), and Methodology and Research Design (7117).

-These courses must be completed with a grade of “A” or “B”.
+These courses must be completed with a grade of B- or better.
 Each course is generally offered once a year and each student will be required to complete this core of courses by the end of their fourth year.
-Students with a particularly strong background in one or more of the four core areas can take the final exam in any course and will be considered to have satisfied the core requirements if they earn a grade of “A” or “B” on this exam.
+Students with a particularly strong background in one or more of the four core areas can take the final exam in any course and will be considered to have satisfied the core requirements if they earn a grade of B- or better on this exam.
 A letter stating the exam grade must be presented for inclusion in the student’s file as evidence of satisfying this requirement.
 Alternatively, if students have had a similar graduate level course at a different institution, they may apply for a course waiver.
 Please see area handbook for information on how to apply for a course waiver.

 Students who do not complete the Qualifying Core Courses in the first four years will be dismissed from the program.
-A Qualifying Core Course must be retaken if a “C” or below is earned.
-One and only one Qualifying Core Course may be retaken within the two year time period to remain in the program.
-A grade of “C” or below on more than one Qualifying Core Course will result in dismissal from the program.
+A Qualifying Core Course must be retaken if a “C+” or below is earned.
+One and only one Qualifying Core Course may be retaken to remain in the program.
+A grade of “C+” or below on more than one Qualifying Core Course will result in dismissal from the program.

-After completing the required Qualifying Core Courses, students may begin the coursework for their specialty area to which they were admitted.
-Seminar and practicum classes are stressed at this level to provide you with experience that will strengthen both specialty area and research skills.
-During this and subsequent years, you may wish to expand your educational background by completing work in a related minor field.
-At some point, you will normally gain teaching or research experience as a teaching assistant or laboratory assistant.
-In addition, you must complete both a master's-level thesis and depending on the area, a second independent investigation (“intermediate project”) before beginning work on a doctoral dissertation.
+In addition to the required Qualifying Core Courses, students complete coursework for their specialty area to which they were admitted.
+Seminar and practicum classes provide you with experience that will strengthen both specialty area and research skills.
+Students may wish to expand their educational background by completing work in a related minor field.
+At some point, students normally gain teaching or research experience as a teaching assistant or laboratory assistant.
+In addition, students must complete a master's-level thesis before beginning work on a doctoral dissertation.
 Some areas have additional requirements, which are specified in each area’s handbook.

-It is your responsibility, in consultation with your major professor, to make certain all requirements of the department and the Graduate School are fulfilled.
+It is the student’s responsibility, in consultation with their major professor, to make certain all requirements of the department and the Graduate School are fulfilled.
 The graduate coordinator in charge of graduate student records maintains a file for each graduate student.